 Love this recipe!
 I've made it several times (doubled) as an appetizer for a group of 40.
 Because it was so popular, last time I tripled the recipe and had some left.
 The next day, I combined the leftovers with some chopped cooked chicken I had in the fridge, put it on a bed of chopped romaine, garnished it with some crumbled corn chips and had a winner main course salad.
 My husband loved it.

+This is an extremely easy and yummy appetizer/salad alternative(Think shredded romaine and a Tbsp or two of lf Ranch).
+I have made this numerous times, New Years Eve and any other gathering I get to attend.
 I do make a couple of substitutions though; I use red onion instead of the green, I omit the vinegar and use fresh lime juice & I use Chipotle based hot sauce or even one or two of the canned in adobo pureed for the hot sauce.

 Spicy!
 May need to adjust spices to your taste but a keeper recipe.
 One thing is certain: you need to use "fresh" all the way.
 I cobbed a couple of ears of fresh corn and steamed for a couple of minutes to give it a little crunch similar to what's in the can.
 I don't think any substitutions are necessary.
 Tastes even better the second day.
 I like to squeeze the juice of a fresh lime in it and that really makes the flavor pop even more, then I throw a few slices in for garnish.
 This is great with chips or even better as a wrap.